vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

   IntArray arr = func();
   return 0;
 }

+// Note: use "-fno-elide-constructors" option while compiling otherwise it will create copy elision
 ```
 - By observing this code we conclude that `obj` is not useful after return of `func` function.
 But when you return object by value it will invoke copy constructor & which will copy all the content from `obj` to `arr` in `main` function by acquiring new resource.
 - Rather than initializing new resources & copying data to it why dont we just simply use `obj`'s resources?
 Because `obj` is anyway goind out of scope after return of `func` function.
 Let's do that: